 The books, tools, and videos to help you move forward

-Every morning, starting last Friday, March 20, CoveyClub has been coaching members (and visitors) on how to establish a positive attitude for the day during the COVID-19 crisis.
-Our wonderful Covey reinvention coaches Wendy Perrotti and Dana Hilmer are teaching, coaxing, and inspiring us to change our mind-set.
+Every Monday morning, starting March 23, CoveyClub has been coaching members (and visitors) on how to establish a positive attitude for the day during the COVID-19 crisis.
+Our wonderful Covey reinvention coaches Wendy Perrotti and Dana Hilmer are teaching, coaxing, and inspiring us to change our mindset.
 Often, they cite books that need reading or apps that can be tried to help you get there.

 Let us help you learn more, connect more, be more.